-This BLOG On Buying Versus Renting Home And The Benefits Of Being A Homeowner Was Updated On December 4th, 2018
+This BLOG On Buying Versus Renting Home And The Benefits Of Being A Homeowner Was Updated And PUBLISHED On January 26th, 2020

 There are many Advantages And Benefits Of Buying Versus Renting Home.

 - Many renters believe that they need a large down payment and closing costs to qualify for a home purchase

 - Yet others believe that they need good credit and that outstanding collection and charge off accounts would disqualify them for a mortgage

 - This is not the case

 FHA Guidelines On Home Purchase

 FHA Loans are the most popular loan program in the U.S. HUD 4000.1 FHA Handbook states all the FHA Guidelines in securing an FHA Loan.

 Here are the basic FHA Loan Requirements:

 - 580 FICO Credit Scores to qualify for 3.5% down payment FHA Loan

 - Outstanding collections and charge off do not have to pay off to qualify

 - Homebuyers can get 6% sellers concessions by home sellers for closing costs

 - If short on sellers concessions, lender credit by a lender can cover closing costs

 - 46.9% front end DTI, 56.9% DTI back end